 A research question is useful for guiding the rest of your research process, but it can change as you learn more about your topic.
 Start with a question you are curious about or a topic that your professor assigns to you.
-Think about what really interests you about that issue.
+Take time to read background information and think about what really interests you about that issue.
 Ask the following questions to help articulate your research question:

 Now that you have thought about these questions, you should try to write out your research question and include as many of these details as possible.

 Here is a helpful table for refining your topic:

 |Narrower topic||Who?
 Can you identify a person or group of people that are involved in your research topic?||Background and reference sources (newspaper articles, encyclopedia, online media)|

 |Even narrower topic||What?
 What is the key idea of your topic?
 What are the sub-topics?||Scholarly journal articles, scholarly books and eBooks|

 |Narrow and specific topic||When?
 Is time an important factor in your topic?||Scholarly journal articles, scholarly books, newspaper articles, theses and dissertations|

 Where?
 Is geography important to your research topic?
 Do I need to focus on a specific city, state, province or can I think broadly about the location (region, continent, country)?

 |Scholarly journal articles, conference papers, scholarly books, book reviews, newspaper articles, encyclopedia entries|

 Learn more about formulating research questions at the link below: